pointblue/DeltaMultipleBenefits/README.md

 <img src="man/figures/multiple_benefits_graphic.png" width="100%" />

-All metrics are currently one of two types:

-- **simple metrics:** quantitative values or qualitative scores assigned to each land cover class and summarized over the entire landscape

-- **spatial models:** models that require information about the spatial distribution of land covers to estimate a total value, such as the total suitable habitat estimated from a species distribution model

 *This framework is still in development and designed to readily incorporate additional species, models, data, and metrics.
 Please contact us to collaborate on incorporating additional metrics or data.*